MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/add-change-remove-emergency-location-organization.md

 # Add, change, or remove an emergency location for your organization

-Regardless of the [PSTN connectivity option](pstn-connectivity.md) you choose&mdash;Microsoft Calling Plans, Operator Connect, Operator Connect Mobile, or Direct Routing&mdash;emergency locations can be associated with a phone number.
+Regardless of the [PSTN connectivity option](pstn-connectivity.md) you choose&mdash;Microsoft Calling Plans, Operator Connect, Operator Connect Mobile (Public preview release), or Direct Routing&mdash;emergency locations can be associated with a phone number.

 However, depending on your PSTN connectivity option, how you manage emergency locations and location requirements may vary.
 For more information, see [Manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).

 This article describes how to add, change, or remove an emergency location for your organization.

-This article applies to Microsoft Calling Plans, Operator Connect, Operator Connect Mobile, and Direct Routing.
+This article applies to Microsoft Calling Plans, Operator Connect, Operator Connect Mobile (Public preview release), and Direct Routing.

 You manage emergency locations for your organization in the Microsoft Teams admin center or by using PowerShell.